johan-bolmsjo/accounting/README.md

 i: Income  (amount = credits - debits)

 Accounts are grouped by using dots in their names.
-For example "e:food.snacks" and "e:food.takeout" will both be included in the "food" expense as well.
+For example "e:food.snacks" and "e:food.takeout" will both be included in the cumulative value of the "food" expense.

 Aliases are expanded in the debits and credits columns.
 Empty lines are allowed and removed while parsing.